We're not born with money knowledge.

 It's so easy to think about digits without putting much value or thought into them.
 You know, like how high (or low) your salary is, what your raise was, how much the movies cost you last weekend.

 But this book will make you think completely differently about the numbers.
 It'll introduce you to the concept of Life Energy, and show you how to make sure you're using yours for your optimal enjoyment (not someone else's).

-This book opened my eyes to the fact that we don’t trade 40-60-80 hours a week for our salary, rather we trade a certain amount of life energy for our salary.
+This book opened my eyes to the fact that we don’t trade 40-60-80 hours a week for our salary, rather we trade a certain amount of life energy — our precious allotment of time here on Earth — for our salary.

 Money Book #3: Rich Dad, Poor Dad, Robert T. Kiyosaki

 While I was completely unimpressed while attending one of this man's free real estate trainings, his book led to an enormous shift in my mind around money.